AnushaChaluvadi/anusha-Documents/Sprint-prepatation-checklist in github.md

  -  -   create a project tracker

-    -   extract source-title, source-URL, and length-of-video and send it for select/reject_for_extraction
+    -   Extract source-title, source-URL, and length-of-video and send it for select/reject_for_extraction

     -   1. We need to watch the video, while watching the video topics changed for a few slides we need to take the time stamp after one topic completed
         2. We can identify the topics with heading, main titles